antpass79/cardiology-bullseye-using-drawable-surface/README.md

 - Choose View: for choosing the view to show (not all work) and define the size mode
 - Stress Echo: through interactive component, you can change the color of each segment wheeling the mouse or select different segments clicking on them
 - Legend: the meaning of the colors.
-Selected some segments it's possible to change together all them, clicking on an item of the legend
+Selecting some segments and clicking on an item of the legend, it's possible to change together all them
-- Events: events fired
+- Events: it shows the events fired by the component

 ## Redux Implementation

 With the redux branch, the ngRx 8 library has been used to manage the state of the component.

-In order to split the state and the functionalities of single shape, the *mouse interaction handlers* and the *draw function* are put in two separated layers, *MouseHandler* and a hierarchy of *ShapeRenderer*.
+In order to split the state and the functionalities of a single shape, the *mouse interaction handlers* and the *draw function* are put in two separated layers, *MouseHandler* and a hierarchy of *ShapeRenderer*.

 In this way *shape* contains only the state for drawing on canvas, points and appearance.